top of page

 toniaHeadshot.png

-Antionette Williams, Ph.D. - Project and Operations Manager
+Antionette Gardner, Ph.D. - Project and Operations Manager

 Antionette Williams

-Dr. Williams holds a Bachelor’s Degree in Rehabilitation Services, Master’s Degree in Public Administration and Policy, and a Ph.D. in Educational Leadership and Human Services.
-Dr. Williams has served on meaningful boards and councils advocating for individuals with disabilities and their families.
+Dr. Gardner holds a Bachelor’s Degree in Rehabilitation Services, Master’s Degree in Public Administration and Policy, and a Ph.D. in Educational Leadership and Human Services.
+Dr. Gardner has served on meaningful boards and councils advocating for individuals with disabilities and their families.

 Her expertise encompasses leadership, organizational change, strategic planning, contract and audit management, policy development, case management planning & implementation, management training and partner engagement.
 She is committed to promoting vocational rehabilitation, organizational development and success by providing strategic support to individuals with disabilities through strong partnerships among VR agencies, stakeholders and program compliance.